spiritlake/ares-extras/plugins/fate/README.md

     %% Opposed Roll: Faraday/Will - Superb (5) vs Kitty/Good - Good (3).
 Faraday wins.

+## Web Portal

+This plugin has no web portal component.

 ## Refresh

 Fate points in the core mechanic are refreshed every "session".
 You'll need to decide what constitutes a "session" for your game and trigger the refresh accordingly.
 Some games may do a refresh monthly; others may do so after a natural break in the metaplot.
 It's up to you.